 The Polling Problem

-• Tracking Event Processors continuously checking for new events
+- Tracking Event Processors: Continuous polling for new events in batches

 The 1-2 Million Event Wall

-Performance drops to 250 events/second after 1 million events.
-PostgreSQL's TOAST creates OID churn for every binary event payload and token update.
-The domain_event_entry table grows, but so does PostgreSQL's internal TOAST table.
+The root cause: without the BYTEA fix, PostgreSQL's OID-based Large Object Storage creates new objects for every binary event payload and token update.
+The domain_event_entry table grows, but the internal large object table grows even faster.
+PostgreSQL's VACUUM doesn't automatically clean these orphaned objects, causing progressive performance degradation.
 By 2 million events, you're in serious DBA territory or migrating to Axon Server.

 Required PostgreSQL Tuning